swordcube/friday-again-garfie-baby/README.md

 No hate for anyone that uses it of course, I just have personally have never really cared/enjoyed using it outside of messing around with dumb little oneshot scripts

+---

 **Codename:**
 I *was* using Codename for SCS at one point, but the below should explain why I stopped using the engine:

 Codename is better regarding scripting, since it uses pure HScript, thus allowing you to create sprites directly without the need of callbacks (new FlxSprite(), new FlxText(), etc)

-However it has been getting noticably worse with how much lag spikes it has, it's really been a hinderance on the development of SCS
+~~However it has been getting noticably worse with how much lag spikes it has, it's really been a hinderance on the development of SCS~~
+- This is an issue with the CNE version of SCS it seems, as playtesting without scripts from the charter stops the lag spikes.
+No clue what script is causing them in the first place, oh well

 It's codebase is also slightly overcomplicated, but it's no where near as bad as V-Slice, which will be talked about shortly